Ahtium: Leaking resumes in April 2013

-After releasing even more contaminated water into the surrounding environment this spring, the Talvivaara Mining Company recently announced that mining operations restarted on Monday 13 May 2013.
-The mine was previously expected to restart no sooner than this summer, but the amount of leaked liquid was sufficient enough to advance the schedule by several months.
-Certainly the company is eager to recover from the serious financial losses that came with the accidental leak that began last year, and an earlier restart should help to restore the bottom line for this troubled fiscal year.
+After releasing even more contaminated water into the surrounding environment that spring, the Talvivaara Mining Company announced that mining operations restarted on Monday 13 May 2013.
+The mine was previously expected to restart no sooner than that summer, but the amount of leaked liquid was sufficient to advance the schedule by several months.
+Certainly the company was eager to recover from the serious financial losses that came with the accidental leak that began last year, and an earlier restart should help to restore the bottom line for this troubled fiscal year.
 According to the company, the resumption of ore production will improve overall water levels and site water management.
 Apparently this improvement will come through dissolving the contaminated waste water with more clean water.
 Additional waste water was leaked this spring to relieve stress on the walls of the leaky holding pond that was repaired last winter, to make room for the larger volumes of diluted waste water that is expected from the new waste management plan.
 There was no public mention of creating larger or additional holding ponds at this point, nor the possibility of simply cutting back on production.

 On 21 May 2013, Talvivaara waste water colored River Lumijoki near the mine red and orange.

 Government response

 Finland's Permanent Secretary at the Ministry of Employment and the Economy informed that the company's operations cannot continue before further studies are completed.
 He said that results from waste water samples indicate that the environmental permits issued were not in line with its current operations.
 The Safety Investigation Authority, a government agency responsible for investigation of major accidents, has started an investigation about Talvivaara.

 The government agency Finnish Environment Institute (SYKE) determined that the individual metal plumes released into Lumijoki are concentrated enough to potentially cause local fish kills far downstream.
 The largest problem is accumulation of aluminum into the gills, but nickel, zinc, cadmium and uranium are also expected to cause ichthyotoxicity.
 However, no prohibitions of fishing have been imposed, because aluminum and cadmium only accumulate in parts that are discarded as offal (gills and livers, respectively).
 However, with aggressive liming, acidification has been successfully limited and no fish kills have materialized.
 The Finnish National Institute for Health and Welfare (THL) has declared that waste water leaked from the Talvivaara mining "has no immediate serious effects on human health".
 The Finnish Radiation and Nuclear Authority (STUK) reported uranium levels 3.5 times higher than the recommended limit of 100 micrograms per liter, but not high enough to be acutely dangerous to humans.
 In March 2012, the concentration of uranium was 600 micrograms of uranium per litre in a pond near the Talvivaara mine at Sotkamo.
-The upper limit for drinking water is 100 µg/l.
+The upper limit for drinking water is 100 μg/l.